 Authenticator software uses the TOTP algorithm to perform time-based OTP generation and validation.

-OTPs are a vital component of the larger multi-factor authentication (MFA) market, projected to grow to $40 billion by 2030.
-OTP adoption will continue growing because it provides key benefits for organizations and end users.
+OTPs are a vital component of the larger MFA market, which is projected to grow to $40 billion by 2030.
+OTP adoption will continue growing because it benefits both organizations and end users.

-Primed for wide adoption: OTPs can be easily integrated into an application’s authentication flow.
-Users like one-time codes because they don’t need to be remembered and usually don’t require new hardware.
+OTPs can be easily integrated into an authentication flow.
+Users like OTPs because they don’t need to be remembered and usually don’t require new hardware.
 Users are already familiar with common OTP delivery methods and don't need to learn new behaviors to use them.

-Can be used for more than login: In addition to login, one-time passwords can be used as a factor in risk-based authentication.
+In addition to logging in, OTPs can be used as a factor in risk-based authentication.
 For example, a user can be asked for an OTP before they complete a high-value transaction on a banking app.
-Risk-based MFA gives users an enhanced sense of security without impacting their overall experience.
+Risk-based MFA gives users enhanced security without impacting their overall experience.

-There is no authentication silver bullet, and that includes one-time passcodes.
+There is no authentication silver bullet, and that includes OTPs.
 Here are some risks to keep in mind while using OTPs:

 Depends on delivery rates: OTPs sent to users using SMS, email, and other messaging apps depend on reliable delivery.
 Missed messages, delayed texts, and email OTPs going to spam folders can lead to a poor user experience and drop-off.